 - Embed design review in the overall project program.

 - Undertake design review early and regularly in the process.

 - Utilise independent experts with demonstrated appraisal skills.

 - Support design review with experts from a broad range of professional disciplines.

-- Retain the same individuals within a Design Quality Team (DQT), throughout the project’s delivery.
+- Retain the same panel members in a Design Quality Team (DQT), throughout the project’s delivery.

 - Ensure design review is open and constructive.